 - Omaha School of Massage and Healthcare: This school is part of Herzing University, which also offers programs in business and IT.

-- Kaplan University: Choose from undergraduate, graduate or doctoral programs.
+- Purdue University Global: Choose from undergraduate, graduate or doctoral programs.

 - Creighton University: Creighton boasts nine colleges that include business, law and medicine.